Components of Gr\"obner strata in the Hilbert scheme of points: Introduction

 \subsection{Acknowledgments}

 The author wishes to thank the following large group of people: Graham Ellis and G\"otz Pfeiffer, and all other people at the {\it First de Br\'{u}n Workshop} in Galway, Ireland; Bernd Sturmfels for sharing his deep insight; my colleagues Michael Spie{\ss}, Thomas Zink, Eike Lau (thanks for the support in \'etale questions!) and Vytautas Paskunas in Bielefeld for so generously teaching me a lot of beautiful mathematics; Mike Stillman for his warm hospitality and lots of support when I moved to Cornell University; Roy Skjelnes for inviting me to Stockholm; Robin Hartshorne, Diane Maclagan, Gregory G. Smith, and all participants of the workshop {\it Components of Hilbert Schemes} held at American Institute of Mathematics in Palo Alto, California.
-Special thanks go to Laurent Evain for sketching Theorem \ref{immersion}---his comments greatly improved the quality of the research presented here.
+Special thanks go to Laurent Evain for sketching Theorem \ref{immersion} --- his comments greatly improved the quality of the research presented here.
+Many thanks to the anonymous referee for his or her careful reading and pointing out my mistakes.

-This research was partly supported by Collaborative Research Center 701 (SFB 701) ``Spectral Structures and Topological Methods in Mathematics'' in Bielefeld and partly by a Marie Curie International Outgoing Fellowship of the EU Seventh Framework Program.